 Apart from research, teaching and administrative responsibilities, Dr Atwoli also provides service as a consultant psychiatrist at the Moi Teaching and Referral Hospital as well as in several private facilities within Eldoret Town.

-He has served in several capacities in the Kenya Medical Association, and is currently serving his second and final term as the Hon.
-National Secretary of the Association.
+In October 2020, Prof Atwoli was appointed the Chairperson of the Board of the Mathari National Teaching and Referral Hospital, the apex mental health facility in the East African region.
+He has also served in several capacities in the Kenya Medical Association, including secretary and later Vice-President up to July 2020.
 In 2015, he was awarded the prestigious Kenya Medical Association Distinguished Service Award in recognition of his contribution to the medical profession and the Association over the years.

-Dr Atwoli is the current Secretary General of the African Association of Psychiatrists (AAP), and a founding member of the Board and Treasurer of the African College of Neuropsychopharmacology (AfCNP).
-He also sits as a member of the Medical Practitioners and Dentists Board of Kenya, the regulatory authority for medical and dental practitioners in Kenya.
+Prof Atwoli is the current Secretary General of the African Association of Psychiatrists (AAP), and a founding member of the Board and President-Elect of the African College of Neuropsychopharmacology (AfCNP).
+He has also sat as a member of the Medical Practitioners and Dentists Board of Kenya, the regulatory authority for medical and dental practitioners in Kenya.